Day 1: Calgary

 Head to the world’s highest 360-degree observation deck, where you’ll enjoy panoramic views of the city skyline and Canadian Rockies.
 Afterward, visit the Calgary Zoo and stroll through the Canadian Wilds and Prehistoric Park exhibits to view some of Alberta’s famous wildlife up close – including grizzlies, cougars and wolves – and life sized animatronic dinosaurs.

 Explore where modern Calgary began at Fort Calgary, a National Historic Site.
 You will also learn about the Royal Canadian Mounted Police and the impact that the railway had on the Calgary community.

 Day 2: Fort MacLeod - Waterton

 Take the short drive to Head-Smashed-In Buffalo Jump, where you’ll learn about the history, culture and geology of this ancient bison hunting ground.
-After, head south on Hwy 2 to Waterton Lakes Provincial Park.
+Afterwards, head south on Hwy 2 to Waterton Lakes National Park.
 Pop into the visitor centre to find out about this UNESCO World Heritage Site’s interpretive programs.
-Fort MacLeod to Waterton: 105 km (65 mi).
+Fort MacLeod to Waterton: 105 km (65 mi)